199305a/apps/packages/react-query/README.md

 ...
 ```

-All components are provided unstyled making no assumptions on the actual use, however they all support (optionally) the `label`, `className` and `style` attributes, that can be used to style to component.
+All components are provided unstyled making no assumptions on the actual use, however they all support (optionally) the `label`, `className` and `style` attributes,
+assumption 假定
+that can be used to style to component.

 ```js
 ...